Gisela von Pöllnitz: Life

 Von Pöllnitz was a diplomat's daughter and a member of the Young Communist League of Germany (KJVD) in Hamburg prior to 1933.
 Because of her aristocratic background and extensive travel experience, she was not taken seriously by her peers in the communist group.
 In November 1933 she was arrested by the Gestapo, interrogated for being a communist and badly beaten.
 When she hit back, she was imprisoned for two months in the Fuhlsbüttel prison.
 In 1934, von Pöllnitz was again under scrutiny and was searched by a Gestapo official.
 A banned Rote Hilfe organisation booklet was found stuffed down her underpants but she managed to grab it, tear it up and swallow the small pieces of paper.
 But she spent another two months in prison and was denied a driving license as additional punishment.
 The Gestapo soon concluded she was not a fervent or dogmatic leftist, her activities for the KJVD and later for the Communist Party of Germany being merely a reflection of her thirst for adventure.

 In the mid-1930s, with the assistance of her distant cousin Libertas Schulze-Boysen, she found a job as a short-hand typist at the news agency United Press.
 Later, she became a journalist under the direction of Gösta von Uexküll.

 Schulze-Boysen group

 In 1937, von Pöllnitz, by now an activist and anti-fascist, became friends with writer and pacifist Günther Weisenborn.
 Both joined the private meetings usually held in Schulze-Boysen's apartment and occasionally in the apartment of the sculptor Kurt Schumacher.
 Von Pöllnitz, a rebel and adventurer, and Weisenborn, an anti-fascist, were not content to just meet in small groups or stay silent about Hitler's tyranny.
-During the same period, Schulze-Boysens belief in the national German revolutionary fervour changed to a belief in communist ideology.
+During the same period, Schulze-Boysen's belief in the national German revolutionary fervour changed to a belief in communist ideology.

 In the same year, von Pöllnitz received information from Schulze-Boysen about the Spanish Civil War.
 This spurred her to prepare leaflets about the war, which she then passed to Elfriede Paul, who hand-posted them to letterboxes throughout Berlin.